-- 1. The lanes on either side of the center work space should have a minimum width of 3 m (10 ft) as measured from the near edge of the channelizing devices to the edge of pavement or the outside edge of paved shoulder. - 2.
-Workers in the roadway should wear high-visibility safety apparel as described in Section 6D.03.
+1. The lanes on either side of the center work space should have a minimum width of 3 m (10 ft) as measured from the near edge of the channelizing devices to the edge of pavement or the outside edge of paved shoulder.

-- 3. Flashing warning lights and/or flags may be used to call attention to the advance warning signs. - 4.
-If the closure continues overnight, warning lights may be used on the channelizing devices. - 5.
-A lane width of 2.7 m (9 ft) may be used for short-term stationary work on low-volume, low-speed roadways when motor vehicle traffic does not include longer and wider heavy commercial vehicles. - 6.
-A work vehicle displaying high-intensity rotating, flashing, oscillating, or strobe lights may be used instead of the channelizing devices forming the tapers or the high-level warning devices. - 7.
-Vehicle hazard warning signals may be used to supplement high-intensity rotating, flashing, oscillating, or strobe lights.
+- 2. Flashing warning lights and/or flags may be used to call attention to the advance warning signs. - 3.
+If the closure continues overnight, warning lights may be used on the channelizing devices. - 4.
+A lane width of 2.7 m (9 ft) may be used for short-term stationary work on low-volume, low-speed roadways when motor vehicle traffic does not include longer and wider heavy commercial vehicles. - 5.
+A work vehicle displaying rotating lights or strobe lights may be used instead of the channelizing devices forming the tapers or the high-level warning devices.